outreachy/website/docs/privacy-policy.md

 * (optional) your blog URL and RSS feed URL;
 * (optional) your Twitter user profile URL;

-Only Outreachy organizers will have access to the following private personal data for applicants who have filled out an eligibility form:
+Only Outreachy organizers will have access to the following private personal data for applicants who have filled out an initial application:

 * your legal name to use in intern contracts or payments;
 * your pronouns, if you choose not to share your pronouns with mentors and coordinators;
-* eligibility information that determines whether the Software Freedom Conservancy is allowed to pay you as a contractor under U.S. non-profit laws:
+* information that determines whether the Software Freedom Conservancy is allowed to pay you as a contractor under U.S. non-profit laws:
     * your eligibility to work for 40-hours a week in your country of residence
-    * whether you are a citizen, resident, or national of Crimea, Cuba, Iran, North Korea, or Syria
+    * whether you are a citizen, resident, or national of Crimea, Cuba, Iran, North Korea, or Syria.
+Outreachy's fiscal parent, Software Freedom Conservancy, is a 501(c)(3) U.S. non-profit.
+As a U.S. non-profit, Conservancy must ensure that funds are not sent to countries under U.S. sanctions programs, such as Cuba, Iran, North Korea, or Syria.
     * your status as a person or entity restricted by United States of America export controls or sanctions programs
-* eligibility information that helps us determine if you are eligible for an Outreachy internship:
+* information that helps us determine if you are eligible for an Outreachy internship:
     * your age (whether you are over 18)
     * your participation status in past Google Summer of Code, Outreach Program for Women, or Outreachy internships
     * your status as a national or permanent resident of the United States of America
+* information that helps us determine if your initial application is aligned with the Outreachy program goal of supporting people from groups under-represented in the technology industry:
-    * (if you are a national or permanent resident of the United States) your racial/ethnic demographics
+    * your racial/ethnic demographics
     * your gender identity, including whether you are transgender or genderqueer

-If you wish to remove your eligibility information from the Outreachy website, please contact us via our [Personal Data Request Form](https://outreachy.org/contact/organizers/).
-Currently removing the eligibility information means that any recorded contributions or applications to mentored projects will be deleted, and you will not be eligible to be accepted as an Outreachy intern.
-We are working on features to allow more fine-grained data removal after the application period is over.
+If you wish to remove your initial application information from the Outreachy website, please contact us via our [Personal Data Request Form](https://outreachy.org/contact/organizers/).
+Currently, removing the initial application information means that any recorded contributions or applications to mentored projects will be deleted, and you will not be eligible to be accepted as an Outreachy intern.
+We are working on features to allow more fine-grained data removal.

 The Software Freedom Conservancy will collect personal data from interns that is necessary to fulfill its contractual obligations and make payments to interns.
 This information is not sold or distributed to third parties.